chinamike65/hugo-tuolesi/content/book3/book3en.md

 Because I don't say bad words, it is often easy for others to speak in front of me.

 The retribution of eloquent speech is to speak ill of right and wrong, to speak ill of others, to speak ill of this person, and to speak ill of that person.

 If there are a lot of slang-speakers in an area, strange things can happen, such as if the tree doesn't bear fruit on time, or ripens at a season when it shouldn't.

 334

-The consequence of speaking eloquently is that the language expression has no value and does not receive the respect it deserves.
+The consequence of flattering speech is that the expressions have no value and do not receive the respect they deserve.

 The same words have different effects when spoken by different people.
-People who don’t speak right and wrong have more influence and prestige, and people will listen to them.
+People who don’t speak judgementally have more influence and prestige, and people will listen to them.

 There is a difference between greed and greediness.
 "Greediness" is not necessarily bad.
 For example, we are greedy for rebirth in the Land of Ultimate Bliss, so we often recite Amitabha Buddha; we are greedy for Buddha, so we study Buddhism;